HENRY E. LOWOOD

 Replayed: Essays on the Historical Study of Games and Software Preservation, ed.
 Raiford Guins.
 (Baltimore: Johns Hopkins Univ.
-Press, in press, expected 2022).
+Press, 2023).
 Collection of a selection of my published essays and previously unpublished "'Beyond the Game': The Olympic Ideal and Competitive e-Sports."

 "PONG."
 In: Fifty Key Video Games, ed.
 Bernard Perron, Kelly Boudreau, Mark J.P.
 Wolf, and Dominic Arsenault.
 Routledge Key Guides.
 (New York: Routledge, 2022): 202-208.

 "Invention, Computerization, Simulation.
 Three Episodes in the History of Wargames," Memoria e Ricerca: Rivista di storia contemporanea (2021), no. 1, pp. 53-74, doi: 10.14647/99991.